-One of the issues closest to the heart of Moncler is that which is related to young people and their future.
-For many years now, the Company has supported new generations in difficulty by ensuring access to medical treatment, adequate levels of education, and a clear growth path, and it does so by collaborating with associations and foundations such as: Francesca Rava – N.P.H.
+One of the issues closest to Moncler’s heart is young people and their future.
+For many years now, the Company has supported struggling younger generations by ensuring access to medical treatment, adequate levels of education and a clear growth path.
+It does so by collaborating with associations and foundations like Francesca Rava – N.P.H.
 Italia Onlus,